G-Research/spark-extension/DIFF.md

 ### Comparators (Equality)

-Values are compared for equality with the default `<=>` operator, which is `true` when either both sides are `null`, or both sides are not null and equal.
+Values are compared for equality with the default `<=>` operator, which is `true` when both sides are `null`, or both sides are not null and equal.

 There are the following alternative comparators provided: